 - For LDAP, you can select Email or UID.

 - For AD LDS, you can select Email, UID, or User Principal Name.

-- In the other tabs, configure the directory setting as they apply for your implementation.
+- In the other tabs, configure the directory settings as they apply for your implementation.

 - To configure password management, see Manage password complexity for the Login Portal from the Active Directory (AD).